-The three most common co-occurring disorders which present themselves in those who also struggle with substance abuse are:
+The three most common co-occurring disorders which present themselves in those who also struggle with substance use are:

-Depression – Depression is another very common co-occurring disorder for people who are struggling with substance abuse.
+Depression – Depression is another very common co-occurring disorder for people who are struggling with substance use.
 While depression can come in many forms it often presents itself as a lack of motivation, feeling “empty”, loss of interest and difficulty sleeping.
-While many of these symptoms are also associated with substance abuse, it is important to understand that depression is a separate diagnosis that requires specified treatment which can often differ from substance abuse treatment.
+While many of these symptoms are also associated with substance use, it is important to understand that depression is a separate diagnosis that requires specified treatment which can often differ from substance use treatment.

 Dual Diagnosis Treatment Centers Have a Comprehensive Approach

 Unlike a standard treatment facility, our dual diagnosis treatment facility in Arizona has a psychiatrist on staff in order to adequately address a patient’s mental health needs.
-Upon intake the patient will meet with the medical staff first in order to assess their medical and potential detoxification needs.
+Upon intake, the patient will meet with the medical staff first in order to assess their medical and potential detoxification needs.
 Once the patient is deemed medically stable, then they will meet with the psychiatrist who will do a full analysis on their mental and behavioral health.
 Once they have been able to assess this, the psychologist will recommend a treatment plan for the patient to address their co-occurring disorders.
-While this treatment will differ from patient to patient depending on their individual situation, some of the potential treatment options include medication, individual therapy sessions and other forms of therapy like EMDR or behavioral therapy.

 These facilities also typically have a higher staff to patient ratio, meaning there are fewer patients and more staff.
 This is beneficial as the patients are able to receive more individual attention and care, allowing them to recover from their multiple issues.
 While many standard treatment centers can have more than 10 or 15 patients for every staff member, dual diagnosis programs typically have 5 or fewer patients for every staff.
 This can make a considerable difference in both the patient’s experience in treatment, but also their overall chances of success.